tesujimath/mime-apps-preferences/README.md

 It would be wise to backup the `mimeapps.list` file before first use of this script, until a satisfactory result is achieved.

+Any user overrides in the desktop-specific file `$desktop-mimeapps.list` are ignored.

+Any files in `$XDG_DATA_HOME` or its fallback location are ignored (because its use is deprecated by freedesktop.org).

 ## Licence

 GNU General Public License v3